Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Services Offered:

-• Fundraising Planning: Aly Sterling Philanthropy can help you better understand why your donors give to your cause and boost your strategy for cultivating donors and raising money.
+• Fundraising Planning: Aly Sterling Philanthropy can help you better understand donors’ motivations and enhance your strategy to cultivate stronger supporter relationships.

-• Donor Crisis Communications: This firm doesn’t shy away from helping nonprofits through tough times, like the COVID-19 pandemic.
+• Donor Crisis Communications: This firm doesn’t shy away from helping nonprofits through tough economic times.
 They know how to help you connect with your donors when it matters most.

-• Board Leadership: The Aly Sterling team can re-energize and re-engage your board through their Board Catalyst approach, which provides an evaluation of how your board works and then empowers you to help your leaders improve.
+• Board Leadership: The Aly Sterling team can re-energize your board through its Board Catalyst approach.
+This approach evaluates how your board works and then empowers you to help your leaders improve.

 Why This Fundraising Consulting Firm Made Our List:

-The Aly Sterling Philanthropy team is a group of consultants who won’t just work on behalf of your nonprofit, but will work with your nonprofit staff to make sure your needs are met and your expectations are exceeded.
+The Aly Sterling Philanthropy team is a group of consultants who will work with your nonprofit to make sure your needs are met and expectations are exceeded.
 This firm stands out as one that will truly partner with you to get you where you want to go, instead of chasing its own interests.

 Next on our list of recommended fundraising consultants is Averill Fundraising Solutions.

-3. Averill Fundraising Solutions — Capital Campaign Assistance
+5. Averill Fundraising Solutions — Capital Campaign Consulting

-Averill Fundraising Solutions brings decades of capital campaign experience to the table for nonprofits in a variety of sectors.
-They’ll help you assess your organization’s readiness and will customize a solution that will help you reach your capital campaign goal.
-They also offer a number of additional services to help you increase your organization’s fundraising capacity.
+Averill Fundraising Solutions brings decades of capital campaign experience to nonprofits in various sectors.
+They’ll assess your organization’s readiness and customize a solution to help you reach your capital campaign goal.
+They also offer several additional services to help you increase your organization’s fundraising capacity.

 This is a screenshot of the Averill Fundraising Solutions website, where you can learn more about the fundraising consulting services this firm offers.